motns/googleanalytics_exporter/README.md

 >*The email from GA API creds must be added to analytics project metrics will be obtained from.*>

+### Filtering

+You have the option of defining a comma-separated list of filters based on one or more Dimensions supported by the GA Realtime API.
+In the example config above, we're filtering the `rt:activeUsers` for a single page by path (`/my/page/`).
+You'll want to make sure your criteria only returns a single result, because the scraper will only take the first row from the response, so with multiple results, you may get inconsistent figures being returned over time.

 ### Cross compile on a MAC